SuhailAhmed2/chrome-brightcove-forward-backward-extension/README.md

 A chrome extension for any website which uses brightcove video library player.
 It provides forward and backward seeking of video.
 Its a simple dom listener for key events and uses brightcove's library(currentTime and duration methods on videojs.getPlayers() object) to forward or backward seek a video being played.
 Chrome extensions content script is used for injecting script into desired website.

-One might need to change the player name set in brightcove.
-Here it is abcPlayer, replace it with your player name if required.

 # Installation and usage
 1. Download this.
 Update matches in content_scripts to site name containing brightcove player.
 2. Install this extension: